Honda CRF1000L

 The CRF1000L is a 998 cc 270° crank, parallel-twin dual-sport that revived the Africa Twin name for the 2016 model year.
 It became available in the UK in late 2015 and early 2016 in the US.
-It was developed as a modern interpretation of its predecessors, the XRV 750 and Honda XRV 650, based on the NXR-750 which won the Paris-Dakar rally four times in the late 1980s.
+It was developed as a modern interpretation of its predecessors, the XRV 750 and Honda XRV650, based on the NXR-750 which won the Paris-Dakar rally four times in the late 1980s.
 The original V-twin Africa Twin was first sold in Europe from 1988 to the final production year of 2003 but was never brought to the United States.
 The CRF1000L has also been seen as a response by Honda to the heavier on road focused adventure touring motorcycles such as the BMW R1200GS, Ducati Multistrada, and Triumph Tiger Explorer with a lighter more off-road focused machine.

 Automatic dual-clutch transmission

 In a first for the category, the Africa Twin has the option of an evolution of Honda's automatic dual-clutch transmission (DCT) technology, which remains unique to Honda in motorcycling.
 This latest evolution of DCT has been specifically developed and programmed to provide off-road ability.